mozilla-metrics/grouperfish/docs/architecture.rst

 Storage
 -------

-The stoarge system stores everything
+The storage system stores everything
 It stores everything that is inserted into Grouperfish and makes it available for retrieval.
 Under the hood, the Bagheera_ component is